gsauthof/trysterobiff/README.md

 ## Multiple Account ##

-If you want to use multiple Trysterobiff instances (for multiple IMAP accounts), just set the HOME environment variable like this:
+If you want to use multiple Trysterobiff instances (for multiple IMAP accounts), just specify an alternative config path:

+    $ trysterobiff --settings $HOME/.config/accountb

+In the above call $HOME/.config/accountb/trysterobiff.ini is used as config file.

+Alternatively, you can set the XDG_CONFIG_HOME environment variable, e.g.:

+    $ XDG_CONFIGHOME=$HOME/.config/accountb trysterobiff

+Or you can even change your HOME environment variable:

     $ HOME=/home/juser/accountb ./trysterobiff

-Assuming that /home/juser/accountb/.config/trysterobiff.conf is setup.

-Perhaps it makes sense to add an option to Trysterobiff for user defined config file names under $HOME/.conf/.
+(for using /home/juser/accountb/.config/trysterobiff.ini)

 ## Tested IMAP-Servers ##